 - Clear the person; ensure that no one is touching the person, including yourself .

-- Follow the AED’s prompts : Shock Advised, No Shock Advised, Check Connection, etc.
+- Follow the AED’s prompts such as : Shock Advised, No Shock Advised, Check Connection, etc.

 - Begin compressions again.